 Review as Accurately as You Can

 3D teams work to pre-set schedules, so it would help if your review of the first render can be as comprehensive as possible.
-Have your entire team review the image, including the architect, interior designer, branding agency and real estate promotion team.
+Have your entire squad review the image, including the architect, interior designer, branding agency and real estate promotion team.
 Get everyone on the same page when it comes to the changes you need.
 Sending in different change requests, many of which may be conflicting with each other, will slow down the work and create a final output that doesn’t look the way you want it to.

 These are some points you should consider while reviewing the image: